christianlaygeng/cpp-workshop-1/README.md

 is to fill in the TODOs found in the incomplete vector functions.
 At the end, running `./tests` from the build directory should result in everything passing.

+The `solution` branch contains a working implementation.
+Ideally, you should first implement as much as possible on your own and then refer to the solution if you get stuck or if you wish to compare answers.